Home

 • There should be no rough patches or edges on the inside of the bed where the baby will sleep.

 • The mattress should fit snugly.
-(Check to make sure there is less than two adult finger-widths of space between the mattress and the sides of the bed).
+(Check for less than two adult finger-widths of space between the mattress and the sides of the bed).

-• If the bed has wheels, the wheels should have locks - and these should be kept locked, wherever the bed is placed.
+• If the bed has wheels, the wheels should have locks.
+Wheels should be kept locked at all times, except when you're actually moving the bed.

-• If the bed can fold up, make sure that the leg lock mechanisms are secure, and keep them locked at all times when the bed is set up.
+• If the bed can fold up, make sure that the leg lock mechanisms are secure.
+Keep them fastened at all times when the bed is set up.

-Don't use any soft bedding where your baby is sleeping, other than a cotton sheet covering a firm mattress.
+Don't use any soft bedding where your baby is sleeping.
+Stick to a cotton sheet covering a firm mattress.
 Pillows or blankets are suffocation risks.

 Here are the recommendations from the American Academy of Pediatrics and the Consumer Product Safety Commission regarding the safest baby bedding: